 "I'm supposed to help you unpack."
 Naruto said glumly, peeking through the door of Sakura's room.

 She gave a cursory grimace but pointed to a pile of boxes which he dutifully began to rip into.

-"That box contains breakable objects that cost more than your life ten times over."
-She commented casually.
+"That box contains breakable objects that's worth more your life ten times over."
+She commented.
 "If I hear so much of a tinker you'll be out sleeping with the dogs."

 "Whatever."
 Naruto mumbled, but noticeably slowed his movements.
 It was the first day of school tomorrow.
 He couldn't afford to sleep outside.

 The box was full of junk.
 Naruto grimaced as his fingers caught on the pointed end of a figurine.
 These were collecting dust in Sakura's old bedroom, and why she had brought them, dust and all, into her very new, brightly lit bedroom was unfathomable.